JuanitaMelosha/Hostel-Management/README.md

 # Hostel Management Application

-## This project is a Hostel Management Application developed using Zoho Creator.

-- It simplifies and automates the process of managing hostel rooms, student details, and bookings.
+This project is a Hostel Management Application developed using Zoho Creator.It simplifies and automates the process of managing hostel rooms, student details, and bookings.

 ## Key features include: